Red dress party

-In LGBT culture, red dress parties are events in which people wear red dresses, regardless of gender.
-The Red Dress Party fundraising event began in Portland, Oregon in 2001, with only 75 people in attendance.
+In LGBTQ culture, red dress parties are events in which people wear red dresses, regardless of gender.
+The first Red Dress Party fundraising event was held in Portland, Oregon in 2001, with only 75 people in attendance.

 History

 This event started as a promise kept by a gay male couple after they received HIV diagnoses.
-They each promised to wear red at their funerals instead of typical black attire, usually worn at funerals, in order to bring attention to the HIV/AIDS epidemic in the United States.
+They each promised to wear red at their funerals instead of the black attire typically worn at funerals in order to bring attention to the HIV/AIDS epidemic in the United States.
 Since 2005, Red Dress Parties have become popularized in other larger cities such as Toronto, Chicago and San Diego.
 Attendees pay an entry ticket usually varying from $45 to $155 per person.
-Nation-wide profits go to organizations such as; Planned Parenthood, Q Center Portland, AIDS Foundation, the Equality Project, and the HIV Funding Collective.
+Nationwide profits go to organizations such as Planned Parenthood, Q Center Portland, AIDS Foundation, the Equality Project, and the HIV Funding Collective.

 Themes

 Many annual red dress parties incorporate an annual theme.
 During the COVID-19 pandemic, Red Dress Party San Diego hosted a virtual event on October 3.
 For this virtual event, attendees were encouraged to participate in the "Serve Your Lewks" photo contest, which judges the participant's ability to create drag looks given a theme.
 Portland's drag event, set to a "Roaring Red" theme, inspired by the 1920s' elegance, was postponed until further notice.
 Previous Portland events include 2019's "Totally Red", 2018's "Wicked Red", 2017's "Red Queen", and 2016's "Walking Red".

-In Toronto, Canada, The Red Dress Ball has been a staple of the LGBT+ community since 2018, attracting sold-out crowds in support of people at risk or impacted by HIV/AIDS.
-Much like its American counterparts, The Red Dress Ball encourages all participants to dress in red, with a wide variety of daring and interesting outfit creations on display, however it does not stipulate specific dress themes, allowing for participants to exercise their individual creativity.
-During the pandemic, The Red Dress Ball continued virtually, producing two editions over an ongoing lock-down, and it will continue to operate a hybrid model from 2022 onwards, with an in-person event, and a virtual afterparty angled towards national and international participation.
+In Toronto, Canada, The Red Dress Ball has been a staple of the LGBTQ community since 2018, attracting sold-out crowds in support of people at risk or impacted by HIV/AIDS.
+Much like its American counterparts, The Red Dress Ball encourages all participants to dress in red, with a wide variety of daring and interesting outfit creations on display; however, it does not stipulate specific dress themes, allowing participants to exercise their individual creativity.
+During the COVID-19 pandemic, The Red Dress Ball continued virtually, producing two editions over an ongoing lock-down, and it will continue to operate a hybrid model from 2022 onwards, with an in-person event and a virtual afterparty angled towards national and international participation.